VIEWVIEWVIEW/fresh-markdown-blog/README.md

 ## Archive

-Basically the same like the latest-page, but shows all articles and *only* headlines *without* excerpt.
+Basically, the same as the latest-page, but shows all articles and *only* headlines *without* excerpt.

 ## Navbar
 You can find the Navbar in the components folder.
-If you want to add or edit links in the navbar, just edit the MenuEntires:
+If you want to add or edit links in the navbar, just edit the MenuEntries:
 ```javascript
 export const MenuEntries = [
   {